Lucira Health Inc. (LHDX) Shares Up Despite Recent Market Volatility

-Lucira Health Inc. (NASDAQ: LHDX)’s stock price has increased by 13.45 compared to its previous closing price of 0.12.
-Despite this, the company has seen a fall of -48.28% in its stock price over the last five trading days.
+Lucira Health Inc. (NASDAQ: LHDX)’s stock price has increased by 31.18 compared to its previous closing price of 0.93.
+Despite this, the company has seen a gain of 436.03% in its stock price over the last five trading days.

+Is It Worth Investing in Lucira Health Inc. (NASDAQ: LHDX) Right Now?

 There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”